Safeguarding, On-line Safety and Wellbeing at Lings Primary School

 Helen Fox – Family Support Worker - Deputy Designated Safeguarding Lead

-Matthew Bushell – Head of School - Deputy Designated Safeguarding Lead
+Matthew Bushell – Deputy Head - Deputy Designated Safeguarding Lead

 Lings has a strong pastoral team who are very experienced in dealing with family support and safeguarding.
 Mrs Mann and Miss Fox (Family Support Workers) are available to work with children and their families.
 This may include supporting children in school with social and emotional difficulties or helping families in difficult circumstances.